-From boldly contrasting pairings to sophisticated tonal palettes, the success of an eye-catching scheme lies in the genius that is the color wheel.
-The color wheel is a visual representation of 12 colors in a circle, from primary to secondary colors and so forth.
+Conceived in 1666 by Sir Isaac Newton to map out the various relationships between colours in the spectrum, the wheel is essentially a visual representation of 12 core colors in a circle, from primary hues to secondary colors and so on.

-There are 12 segments on a color wheel, each representing a color.
+There are 12 segments on the wheel, each one representing a color.
 The wheel explains how colors relate to each other, whether they’re side by side or diametrically opposite.

 In essence, color theory is the application of art and science on design.
 It uses the color wheel to explain how colors mix, match and contrast, as well as how color can affect mood, generate emotions, soothe or aggravate.